The Healing Foods Diet:

 A healing diet that supports vibrant health creates balance and maximum function in the digestive system.
 Certain foods, such as red meat, rich cheeses, sugar and processed grains, inhibit digestion, and so will be avoided on the Healing Foods Diet.

 Another key factor not often understood is the impact of temperature.
 Food and drink should always be warm, not cold.
 The body is 98.6 degrees, and eating or drinking anything cooler than that, recent studies have shown, significantly slows down or impairs digestion and is counterproductive to a healing diet.
-Avoid the temptation to eat foods taken directly from the refrigerator.
-No ice or carbonated drinks during this healing diet!

 Easy-to-Digest Healing Foods